The Burwell: History

+Construction

 In the 1790s, a two-story log structure on the site of the Burwell hosted classes for Blount College, considered by some to be the first co-educational university, and which later evolved into the University of Tennessee.

 The building itself was originally built and owned by the Knoxville Banking and Trust Company.
 The steel frame structure was completed in 1907, after which Maud the mule was hoisted as part of the topping off ceremony attended by thousands of people.
 Maud became the construction crew mascot after frequently hanging around to watch the building construction, and she was named after the ornery female mule in the comic strip And Her Name Was Maud.

-The building was also scaled in 1918 by George Polley the “human fly,” who took less than 30 minutes to climb the 166 foot structure.
+The building was completed in 1908.
+As a 10-story steel frame building measuring 166 ft in height, the Burwell was Knoxville's tallest building until the completion of the Holston in 1913, and the first considered a skyscraper.
+The Knoxville Banking & Trust Building became a prestigious address for Knoxville professionals.

+Early history

 In 1912, the building was acquired by the Southern Railway Company, who established their Knoxville ticket office in the prior bank lobby.
-In 1917, the C.B.
-Atkin Realty Company purchased the building, naming it the Burwell after the family name of Mary Atkin (née Burwell).
+In 1917, Clay Brown Atkin, who funded many buildings' construction and was claimed to be the biggest mantel manufacturer in the world, bought the building and honorarily named it after his wife, Mary Burwell (1871-1949).

+The building was scaled in 1918 by George Polley the “human fly,” who took less than 30 minutes to climb the 166 foot structure.

+Later history

 The Burwell was purchased in 1981 by Dick Broadcasting Company, and it was added to the National Register of Historic Places in 1982.

 Over the years, the Burwell has been home to many prominent businesses, including the now defunct Knoxville Mercury and Metro Pulse newspapers.
 In 2007, the upper floors were converted from office space to condominiums.

 The Burwell’s ground floor faces Gay Street and is currently home to Clancy’s Tavern, the Burwell lobby, and the entrance to the Tennessee Theatre.
 Businesses are located on the mezzanine and second floors of the Burwell, and the upper eight floors are residential.